Lemon Chicken Orzo (One Pot!)

 - Turn the heat off and let the skillet cool for 1 minute.
 Gradually add the combined sauce mixture, stirring continuously.
 Set heat to medium-high and bring the liquid to a gentle boil.
 Reduce heat if the boil becomes rapid.

 - Add the orzo and bring it back to a gentle boil.
-Cook according to package instructions.
+Cook uncovered according to package instructions.
 (I cook mine for 9 minutes.)
 Slide a silicone spatula along the bottom of the skillet throughout cooking to lift any pasta that may be settling.

 - Reduce heat to low.
 Gradually sprinkle in the Parmesan and Romano cheese until combined.